openEOPlatform/documentation/getting-started/jupyterlab/index.md

 ::: tip Note

+You may shut down your device or log out during the job runs on the backend.
+You can retrieve the status and results later and from any client.

 If you require any additional packages to be installed into your JupyterLab environment please refrain from installing them via pip and install them via conda.
 [Anaconda documentation](https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/)
 :::